Skip to Content

 • baking soda

-• bread crumbs or Corn Flake crumbs (you can make these with your blender or food processor) for coating
+• bread crumbs or cornflake crumbs (you can make these with your blender or food processor) for coating

-• condiments – such as ketchup, mustard, barbecue sauce
+• condiments, such as ketchup, mustard, barbecue sauce

-• tomato sauce/tomato paste/canned tomatoes – diced or crushed/pasta sauce
+• tomato sauce/tomato paste/canned tomatoes—diced or crushed/pasta sauce

-• ready made pie crusts and dough (to just add filling)
+• ready-made pie crusts and dough (to just add filling)

-We always have eggs in the fridge and onions, rice, and potatoes on our shelves as well as pasta.
+We always have eggs in the fridge and onions, rice, and potatoes on our shelves, as well as pasta.

-In addition, having some fresh vegetables in the fridge, such as carrots, celery, tomatoes, bell peppers (red, green, etc), etc. can be very useful when putting together a quick, but delicious meal.
+In addition, having some fresh vegetables in the fridge, such as carrots, celery, tomatoes, bell peppers (various colors), etc., can be very useful when putting together a quick but delicious meal.

-It is also a good idea to have some ground meat or chicken (breast, ground, or in parts), in the freezer for anyone who likes meat dishes in a snap.
+It is also a good idea to have some ground meat or chicken (breast, ground, or in parts) in the freezer for anyone who likes meat dishes in a snap.

-Weather can have an affect on some of the spices and on the chicken consommé powder, so I keep as many of the seasonings in the refrigerator or freezer as I can and I keep everything tightly closed in containers (you will be surprised to know just how determined moths are at getting into sealed bags and how hot red pepper powder can attract little black bugs – YUCK!).
+Weather can have an effect on some of the spices and on the chicken consommé powder, so I keep as many of the seasonings in the refrigerator or freezer as I can, and I keep everything tightly closed in containers (you will be surprised to know just how determined moths are at getting into sealed bags and how hot red pepper powder can attract little black bugs—YUCK!).

-Therefore, store your items well.
+Therefore, store your items properly.

-Easy Basic Chicken Schmaltz
+Chicken Schmaltz Recipe

 Chicken Schmaltz in a clear gravy cup on a white slatted wood table